 Some things in life bring you instant joy, and good food is one of them.
 Restaurateur Sarah MacDonald knows her way around a kitchen as a chef by trade; she’s also a fantastic front-of-house at Osteria Uno and Duo Eatery in Birkenhead, on Auckland’s North Shore.
 Here, she opens her home and shares those pearls of wisdom that form the bedrock of a successful, thriving restaurant.
 From hospitality to her fashion weakness and those must-have best beauty buys, by editor Trudi Brewer.

 Sarah MacDonald’s smile can light up a room, which is an asset to being a successful restaurateur.
 Along with her husband, who is also a chef, Jordon MacDonald, they are slick operators.
 To celebrate their hard work, they are opening another business just a few doors down from the busy Auckland cafe, bistro Duo Eatery, and sister restaurant, Osteria Uno, on Hinemoa Street in Birkenhead.
-Go-to eateries, they have garnered foodie fans beyond the North Shore who flock to enjoy their outstanding breakfast and late-night dining menus - and very soon, a French-style wine bar will join the couple’s culinary empire.
+These go-to eateries have garnered foodie fans beyond the North Shore who flock to enjoy their outstanding breakfast and late-night dining menus, and very soon, a French-style wine bar, Bon Pinard, joins the couple’s culinary empire.
+It’s here you can savour some of the best wines from France at your leisure.
 Here, MacDonald opens her family home and shares tips on the role of mum to three daughters, her beloved Pickle’s the pug dog and the daily demands of hospitality.

 Duo and Osteria Uno in Auckland’s Birkenhead